Size and Location

-The Chimney Stack will be a minimum of 105 meters tall – considerably higher than the remaining Stewartby Brickwork Chimneys.
+The Chimney Stack will be 105 meters tall – considerably higher than the remaining Stewartby Brickwork Chimneys.

 The Incinerator will be dominating feature from all parts of the Marston Vale, Millbrook, Ampthill Park and the Greensand Ridge

-The Building will be sited against the railway line at the edge of the Millennium Country Park/Forest Centre – a local family destination currently attracting hundreds of thousands of visitors a year and in the heart of the Forest of Marston Vale.
+The Plant will be sited against the railway line at the edge of the Millennium Country Park/Forest Centre – a local family destination currently attracting hundreds of thousands of visitors a year and in the heart of the Forest of Marston Vale.

 The Millennium Country Park incorporates various different wildlife habitats including several wetland areas.
 The Central Bedfordshire Nature Conservation Strategy notes that ” ……. there are only about 22.3 ha of discrete reedbed in the county; 20 ha of this was created in 1999 at the Marston Vale Forest Centre”.